 The Health Education Assistance Loan (HEAL) program was created in 1978 to help medical students finance their degrees.
-The HEAL program worked by insuring loans made by participating lenders to help graduate students in various health care fields — including medicine, dentistry, and clinical psychology — cover the costs of their schooling.
+The HEAL program insured loans made by participating lenders to help graduate students in various health care fields — including medicine, dentistry, and clinical psychology — cover the costs of their schooling.

-HEAL loans are no longer available; the program was discontinued in 1998.
-However, there are a number of other ways medical students can finance a degree.
-In this guide, learn about options that can help borrowers cover the cost of medical school now, as well as what you should know if you’re still paying off HEAL student loan debt from years ago.
+HEAL loans are no longer available, as the federal government discontinued the program in 1998.
+However, there are other ways medical students can finance their degrees.
+In this guide, learn about options that can help borrowers cover the cost of medical school today as well as what you should know if you’re still paying off HEAL student loan debt from years ago.

 Key Points

-• The Health Education Assistance Loan (HEAL) program was created in 1978 to help medical students finance their degrees.
+• The HEAL program began in 1978 to help medical students finance their degrees.

 • HEAL loans typically had variable compounding interest rates and a repayment term of up to 33 years.